irok/CanonicalUrlDetector/README.md

 - English
 - [日本語](https://github.com/irok/CanonicalUrlDetector/blob/master/README.ja.md)

-This is a Chrome browser extension that detects canonical URLs.
+When sharing web pages, URLs often contain unnecessary tracking parameters, making them longer and cluttered.<br/>

-The extension icon becomes active when a canonical URL is present.
-Click it to switch the URL in the address bar to the canonical URL without reloading the page, and click again to revert to the original URL.
+This extension detects the canonical URL and lets you switch the address bar to it with a single click—without reloading the page.<br/>
-It also works if the URL contains unnecessary parameters or a fragment.
+Click again to restore the original URL.<br/>

-For example, use it when sharing a page.
+If the page includes a `link[rel=canonical]` element, that value is used.
+If not, the extension automatically generates a clean URL by removing common tracking parameters.<br/>

 <img src="https://raw.githubusercontent.com/irok/CanonicalUrlDetector/master/dist/img/icon-disabled.png" width="16"/> No canonical URL exists, or the URL is already canonical.